constellation-daq/Constellation/docs/framework_reference/naming.md

 The Python code is expected to follow the guidelines of [PEP 8](https://peps.python.org/pep-0008/) for indentation, line length, imports, and overall layout.
 The line length limit is 125 characters.
-Public modules, classes, functions and methods should be documented with docstrings following [PEP 257](https://peps.python.org/pep-0257/).
+Public modules, classes, functions and methods should be documented with doc strings following [PEP 257](https://peps.python.org/pep-0257/).

 #### File Names